 \subsection{Universality}

-LaMET provides a framework connecting the properties of a large-momentum proton with its partonic observables at LF.
+LaMET provides a framework to systematically compute partonic observables on the LF from the properties of a large-momentum proton.
 However, the relationship is not one-to-one.
-There can be infinitely many possible Euclidean operators that generate the same LF observable in the large-momentum proton.
-This is because the large-momentum physical states have built-in collinear (as well as soft) modes.
-Once acting on a Euclidean operator, the state helps {\it project out} the leading LF physics.
-All operators containing the same LF physics form a {\it universality class}.
-On the other hand, in the operator formulation for parton physics such as SCET, one uses a LF operator to project out parton physics, {which is} independent of the external momentum (at least before regularization).
+There can be infinitely many possible Euclidean operators in the large-momentum proton which generate the same LF observable.
+This is because the large-momentum physical states have built-in collinear (as well as soft) parton modes, and upon acting on a Euclidean operator, they help to {\it project out} the leading LF physics.
+All operators projecting out the same LF physics form a {\it universality class}.
+Accordingly, in the operator formulation for parton physics such as SCET, one uses LF operators to project out parton physics off the external states of any momentum, including $P=0$.

-The terms such as universality class have been used in critical phenomena in condensed matter physics, where systems with different microscopic Hamiltonians can have the same scaling properties near the critical point.
+The concepts such as universality class have been used in critical phenomena in condensed matter physics, where systems with different microscopic Hamiltonians can have the same scaling properties near their critical points.
 Critical phenomena correspond to the IR fixed points of the scale transformation, and are dominated by physics at long-distance scales.
 In the present case, parton physics arises from the infinite-momentum limit, $P=\infty$, which is a UV fixed point of the momentum RGEs.
-It is the longitudinal short distance (and large momentum) physics that are relevant at the fixed point.
+It is the longitudinal short distance (or large momentum) physics that is relevant at the fixed point.
 However, the short distance here does not mean everything is perturbative.
 The part that is non-perturbative characterizes the partonic structure of the proton.
 The critical region near $P=\infty$ acts as a filter to select only the physics that is relevant, so universality classes emerge.

 In the case of unpolarized PDFs, the initial proposal in LaMET starts from the matrix element of the following operator~\cite{Ji:2013dva},

 However, one can equally start from~\cite{Radyushkin:2016hsy,Constantinou:2017sej},